sarahnataj/AA-FP-nonlinear-PDEs/README.md

 # AA-FP for space-time spectral methods for Nonlinear PDEs

-Code for the paper: Anderson acceleration for nonlinear PDEs discretized by space-time spectral methods
+Code for the paper: Anderson acceleration for nonlinear PDEs discretized by space-time spectral methods, Computers and Mathematics with Applications, 2024

 Authors: Sarah Nataj, Yunhui He